-Regardless of our expectations or resolutions, 2016, like every year since we were evicted from Eden, will bring both wonderful and profoundly difficult moments.
+Regardless of our expectations or resolutions, this new year, like every year since we were evicted from Eden, will bring both wonderful and profoundly difficult moments.

 What we need is a perspective on our coming year that’s hopeful, yet grounded in eternal certainties.
 No Christian should be a pessimist.
 We should be realists—focused on the actuality that we serve a sovereign and gracious God.
 Because of the reality of Christ’s atoning sacrifice and His promises, biblical realism is, ultimately, optimism.